Piano Chord Progressions – Everything You Need to Know

 • ii = diminished chord

-If you’re really interested in chord progressions and concepts of harmony, though, you should consider taking some structured online piano lessons.
+If you’re really interested in concepts of harmony, though, you should consider taking some structured online piano lessons (our top picks).
 They’re just able to get into things in a much more in-depth way.

 Full Guide to Diatonic Harmony